easyapi-web/easyapi-web.github.io/docs/documents/export2postman.md

-**The following usage are supported**
+**The following usages are supported:**

-1. Open the file containing the API in the project or select the file or folder in the project file area on the left of IDEA Use shortcut `alt shift E(windows)/ctrl E(mac)` Then select the APIs, and select the export channel `Postman` Click [✔] button or press enter to confirm the export.
+1. Open the file containing the API in the project, or select the file or folder in the project file area on the left-hand side of IDEA.
+Use the shortcut `Alt + Shift + E` (Windows) or `Ctrl + E` (Mac) to open the export dialog.
+Select the APIs you want to export and choose `Postman` as the export channel.
+Finally, click the [✔] button or press Enter to confirm the export.

-2. Open the file containing the API in the project Right-click file editor then select `Generate...` or use shortcut`[Alt + Insert]/[Ctrl+Enter]` Next,select `ExportPostman`

-3. Select the file or folder in the project file area on the left of IDEA Click <kbd>Code</kbd> > <kbd>ExportPostman</kbd> on the top of IDEA.
+2. Open the file containing the API in the project, or select the file or folder in the project file area on the left-hand side of IDEA.
+Right-click on the file editor or folder and select `EasyApi` -> `ExportPostman`.

-4. Click <kbd>Code</kbd> > <kbd>ApiDashBoard</kbd> on the top of IDEA.
-    Then you can use the mouse to drag the APIs on the left into the postman directory on the right to export the API to postman

 ---

-- Initial use may require the necessary information by a pop window, see:[postman config](/setting/postman.html)
+- For the initial use, you may need to provide the necessary information through a pop-up window.
+Refer to the postman configuration for more details: [postman config](/setting/postman.html)